iamtodor/demo-github-actions-python-linter-configuration/article/article.md

-Hello everyone, I am a Data Platform or DataOps Engineer at [FreshBooks](https://www.freshbooks.com/).
-In this article I would like to share my experience on configure best practices in CI/CD pipelines.
+Hello everyone, I am a DataOps Engineer at [FreshBooks](https://www.freshbooks.com/).
+In this article I would like to share my experience on configuration best practices for GitHub actions pipelines for linting.

-We had a linter configuration that developers could run before submitting a PR, which we wanted to integrate that checks into our regular CI/CD pipeline.
-This adoption would to eliminate potential errors, bugs, stylistic errors, and basically have the common code style across the team.
+Freshbooks DataOps team has a linter configuration that developers can run before submitting a PR.
+We had an idea to integrate lint checks into our regular CI/CD pipeline.
+This adoption would eliminate potential errors, bugs, stylistic errors.
+We will basically enforce the common code style across the team.

 FreshBooks uses GitHub as a home for our code base, so we would like to use it as much as possible.
 Recently I finished this configuration so the linter and its checks are now part of a GitHub actions CI/CD workflow.